 Certain of our original shareholders agreed to reimburse us for the payments that we make to option holders under the 2016 Plan.
 Upon completion of the Follow-on Equity Offering, the relevant payables to the holders of vested options were settled mainly by the proceeds received from such original shareholders from the sale of their shares in the Follow-on Equity Offering.
 We have received a demand from one such original shareholder that alleges that it should have paid less to us in connection with the settlement of such payables.
-We believe such demand to be baseless and, should such original shareholder institute formal legal proceedings against us, intend to defend our interests vigorously.
+While we continue to believe that such demand has little chance of being successfully enforced through legal proceedings, we see the benefit of settling this pending issue.
+We have therefore agreed to a settlement agreement with the relevant shareholders pursuant to which we will make a one-time-payment in the total amount of EUR 550,000 to be divided up between such shareholders.
+On November 22, 2021, we signed a settlement agreement with the relevant shareholders.